HCDigitalScholarship/OMAC/README.md

 The Endpoint is available at: https://lod.crimproject.org/.
 It allow accessing CRIM's data through the OnTop Virtual Knowledge Graph System (https://ontop-vkg.org/).

-The code for the SPARQL Endpoint, including a copy of the OBDA mappings, is available at the following GitHub repository: https://github.com/CRIM-Project/ontop
+The code for the SPARQL Endpoint, including a copy of the OBDA mappings and sample SPARQL queries, is available at the following GitHub repository: https://github.com/CRIM-Project/ontop

 ### Reference:
 * Sanfilippo, E. M., & Freedman, R. (2023).
 CRIM and the Ontology for Analytic Claims in Music (OMAC).
 CRIM Essay available at: https://crimwp.richardfreedman.sites.haverford.edu/?page_id=1180